Media contract solicitors

 Bargaining power dictates terms.
 Nevertheless we know the arguments that improve your position.

-The media agreements often need to deal with image rights.
+Media sector agreements often need to deal with image rights.
 Image rights enable reproductions.
 The term “image rights” suggest rights are limited to images.
 However, this term now extends to:

 - Voice likeness;